cedricdelpoux/gatsby-source-google-docs/README.md

 // You need to enable `gatsby-transformer-remark` to query `markdownRemark`.
-// If you don't use it, query `googleDocs` export const pageQuery = graphql`
+// If you don't use it, query `googleDocs`
+// If you use convertImgToNode then add googleDocImages query export const pageQuery = graphql`
     query BlogPostBySlug($slug: String!) {
         post: markdownRemark(fields: {slug: {eq: $slug}}) {